ucsb/campus-cloud-docs/docs/bestpractices/servicecatalog.md

 It is also possible for Account holders to submit services they have created for use in the campus Service Catalog.

-Find out more about the [AWS Service Catalog] (https://docs.aws.amazon.com/servicecatalog/latest/dg/what-is-service-catalog.html).
+Find out more about the [AWS Service Catalog](https://docs.aws.amazon.com/servicecatalog/latest/dg/what-is-service-catalog.html).

 ## Key Service Catalog items
 The Service Catalog Products below are essential to building out your AWS projects as they provide network connectivity and initialize Group/Role use with UCSB Identity.